 Use all new or precleaned pump tubing each time the sampler is brought to the field and set up.
 If the automatic sampler is deployed in the field for extended periods, it is recommended to replace the tubing at a minimum of every six months.
 Other replacement schedules may be required, depending on the specific installation and project requirements.
 Inspect the tubing each time the composite-sample container is picked up.
 If there is evidence of loss of elasticity or discoloration or other conditions that would impact the quality of the sample (such as algal growth), or the pumping flow rate, then replace the tubing.
 Select the tubing for the pump head and sampling train according to the analytes of interest and the allowable construction materials specified in FS 1000 Table FS 1000-1, 1000-2 and 1000-3.

-Cut the proper length of precleaned Teflon or Tygon tubing.
+Cut the proper length of precleaned tubing.

 Equipment Blanks: Autosampler tubing equipment blank can be collected prior to installation in sampler, including bulk tubing lengths later installed in multiple samplers.
 If tubing is changed at every sampling event a blank must be collected at a frequency of 5% of tubing changes.
 If tubing is not changed at every sampling event, collect a blank at each tubing change.
 Collect the blank by passing analyte-free water through the equipment that is exposed to the sample.